NVIDIA-Merlin/Transformers4Rec/docs/source/multi_gpu_train.md

 ### DistributedDataParallel

 This is the suggested and more efficient method.
 When a model is trained using the `DistributedDataParallel` mode:
-- A eparate process will be assigned to each GPU in the beginning and GPU0 will replicate the model on each GPU
+- A separate process will be assigned to each GPU in the beginning and GPU-0 will replicate the model on each GPU
 - On each step each GPU receives a different mini-batch produced by the dataloader
 - On the backward pass the gradient from GPUs will be averaged for accumulation